Eurasian Elk: Profile and Information

 The Eurasian elks are herbivores and would eat many types of fruits and plants.
 Elks require habitat with abundant edible plants (e.g., young trees, pond grasses, and shrubs), protection from extreme hot and cold weather, and cover from predators.

-The Eurasian elks are cold-adapted animals with tough skin, dense, and heat-retaining fur, which maximizes their tolerance for cold, but they have poor tolerance for heat.
+The Eurasian elks are cold-adapted animals with tough skin density and heat-retaining fur, which maximizes their cold tolerance but has poor heat tolerance.

-To maintain their body weight, the average adult elk need to consume about (40.9 MJ) 9,770 kcal each day.
+To maintain body weight, the average adult elk must consume about (40.9 MJ) 9,770 kcal daily.

 Lifespan